The objective is to have at least two copies of everything on different machines.

 That is keywords added to all photos from the camera

 - Having taken them on an apple device, they will be loaded up to the cloud and the MacBook

-That’s a copy, with keywords in the cloud a copy on the MacBook, and a copy on the iphone
+That’s a copy, with keywords on the Macbook, the iphone, and the icloud.

 It took me quite a while and quite a time and a few iterations to arrive at this system, but I hope it will be stable for a few years at least.
 Below is a summary of how I arrived at it.